bumbeishvili/covid19-daily-data/README.md

 Because worldometer does not provide data on county and state level, I had to spread that data proportionally across US states and counties , summing them up  will produce right number country wide (After rounding )

+## Other modifications
+I just recently realised, they no longer would be updating the data for recovered dataset, so I had to manually edit data to and had to fixe irregularities for those time ranges (23 March specifically)

+## Contribution
+They are welcome, but I doubt there will be need for this.
+One area which we can improve, is to standartize country names using ISO country codes